-On top of the cola, this sauce is packed with ginger, garlic and soy sauce and, as seen in Ingrid’s recipe, goes brilliantly on chicken wings.
+On top of the cola, this sauce is packed with ginger, garlic and soy sauce and, as seen in Ingrid’s recipe, goes brilliantly on grilled chicken wings.
 The cola is the perfect folly to the purely decadent (and messy) chicken wings.

-As Olga says, cola acts not only as a sweetener but also as a meat tenderizer in these sauces, so don’t be intimidated by the presence of a full can of the stuff on her recipe here!
+Cola acts not only as a sweetener but also as a meat tenderizer in these sauces, so don’t be intimidated by the presence of a full can of the stuff on her recipe here!

 With a full four cups of garlic and half a glass of red wine included to further bolster the taste of these recipe, this recipe is guaranteed to be packed full of flavor.